EllisBale/MindFlip/README.md

 #### Project purpose

 To have fun playing a game while improving brain function through memory game.
+I chose to have animal images which gave me plenty of images to add to the cards.

 #### **User goals** ####